Criminal Justice for Professionals Bachelor's Program FAQ

 The Criminal Justice portfolio Senior Capstone requires that students participate in a challenging series of events that will mirror a life-like criminal investigation.
 Contains materials and evidence collected throughout the program that demonstrate a student’s academic progression and acquisition of various Criminal Justice skills.
 The Project will be used as a means for evaluation of proficiency and ability and will demonstrate a comprehensive picture of each level of skill and knowledge the student’s has attained during the program.
 The Senior Capstone is an individual learning experience. [return to top]

 NEIT is accredited by the New England Commission of Higher Education (formerly the Commission on Institutions of Higher Education of the New England Association of Schools and Colleges, Inc.).
 Accreditation by NECHE is recognized by the federal government and entitles NEIT to participate in federal financial aid programs.
 Some academic departments have specialized professional accreditations in addition to accreditation by NECHE.
 For more information on accreditation, see NEIT's catalog. [return to top]

 The transferability of a course is always up to the institution to which the student is transferring.
 Students interested in the transferability of their credits should contact the Office of Teaching and Learning for further information. [return to top]

 New England Institute of Technology is the proud recipient of a grant from the Feinstein Foundation.
 To satisfy the terms of the grant, the College has developed a one-credit community enrichment course which includes hands-on community enrichment projects.
-The course can be taken for a few hours per quarter, spread over several quarters.
+The course can be taken for a few hours per term, spread over several terms.
 Students who are already engaged in community enrichment on their own may be able to count that service towards course credit. [return to top]

-In order to be eligible for the maximum financial aid award, you need to maintain at least 12 credits per academic quarter. [return to top]
+In order to be eligible for the maximum financial aid award, you need to maintain at least 12 credits per academic term. [return to top]